Vegas Strip Blackjack

 All in all, Microgaming and Switch Studios have produced a high-quality game with an authentic casino look and feel.

-Not everyone is a table-game expert like me, so here’s a quick refresher for those who are rusty, or just new to Blackjack.
+Not everyone is a table-game expert, so here’s a quick refresher for those who are rusty, or just new to Blackjack.

 Numbered cards are worth their face value, while picture cards are worth 10 and an Ace is worth 11 or 1.
 The rule of thumb is in general, the dealer, your adversary, would hit on a hand with a value of 16 or less, but stand on a card of 17 upwards, as it the case here.